MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     | WP4545     | Oxysterols derived from cholesterol                 | 0.000214     |
     +------------+-----------------------------------------------------+--------------+

-You can represent the results with a network as shown on the
+Two pathways related to CAKUT disease are found: WP5053 and WP4823.
+You can visualise the results with a network as shown on the :numref:`useCase1_orsum`.

 .. _useCase1_pathwaysNetworkRWR:
 .. figure:: ../../pictures/RWR_pathwaysNet_useCase1.png